satvikxbansal/Spotter--Mediapipe-/README.md

   -> how local summaries and evidence are saved

 TrophyEngine and TrophyStore
-  -> how milestones are computed and persisted
+  -> how milestones, progress, and canonical unlock events are computed and persisted

 TrendEngine and SignalExtractor
   -> how history becomes structured training facts

 InsightEngine and InsightStore
-  -> how structured facts become useful coach insights
+  -> how structured facts become useful coach insights, impressions, and engagement signals

 WorkoutRecapBuilder and WeeklyRecapBuilder
   -> how saved sessions become deterministic recap surfaces

 CueNormalizer, CueClusterTaxonomy, and TrendWindowPolicy -> how repeated cue evidence stays canonical and recent

+AccountContext and AccountOwnership
+  -> how local data is scoped to local-only mode or a future signed-in account

+SyncMetadata, WriteOperation, and LocalWriteJournal
+  -> how local records become retry-safe and sync-ready without adding a backend SDK yet

 InsightRewriter and FeatureFlags
   -> how future rewrite experiments stay behind a default-off seam